kubeflow/xgboost-operator/README.md

 This repo is currently under construction.
 The overall design can be found [here]( https://github.com/kubeflow/community/issues/247).

-The XGBoost operator makes it easy to run distributed XGBoost job training and batch prediction on Kubernetes.
+The XGBoost operator makes it easy to run distributed XGBoost job training and batch prediction on Kubernetes cluster.

 ## Overview
 This repository contains the specification and implementation of `XGBoostJob` custom resource definition.